 Every congregation can find itself at any stage of the life cycle.
-Some congregations are growing because they are new; or because the community around them is expanding, or because the parish is going through some type of Spiritual Renewal.
-Other congregations are seeing a decline in attendance, membership, and giving because the community around them is declining, or there is not a full time clergy person, or for reasons unknown.
-One of the keys to becoming a healthy, thriving parish, even those who are experiencing growth, is to intentionally find ways of experiencing new birth before the decline is a part of the culture.
+Some congregations are growing because they are new, or because the community around them is expanding, or because the parish is going through some type of Spiritual Renewal.
+Other congregations are seeing a decline in attendance, membership, and giving because the community around them is declining, or there is not a full-time clergy person, or for reasons unknown.
+One of the keys to becoming a healthy, thriving parish, even for those who are experiencing growth, is to intentionally find ways of experiencing new birth before the decline is a part of the culture.

-The Diocese of Western North Carolina believes every congregation has the potential to become vibrant and vital communities, even those who are experiencing an increase in attendance, can become healthier, stronger communities with an intentional focus on God’s purpose for your parish in the world.
+The Diocese of Western North Carolina believes every congregation has the potential to become vibrant and vital communities, even those who are experiencing an increase in attendance can become healthier, stronger communities with an intentional focus on God’s purpose for your parish in the world.